LF-Decentralized-Trust/governance/tac/project-updates/2024/2024-Q4-Hyperledger-Indy.md

 ## Releases

-Release since the last quarterly report:
+Releases since the last quarterly report:

-- indy-node - None
 - indy-plenum - v1.14.0rc0 -- included in the last Quarterly report, but occurred in the period covered by this report.
 - indy-vdr - v0.4.3 -- included in the last Quarterly report, but occurred in the period covered by this report.
-- indy-node-container - None
-- indy-shared-rs - None

 ## Overall Activity in the Past Quarter